-These signals were then used to decide how virtual muscles in the model would enact and additionally the subsequent development that would be delivered in the entire virtual apparition arm.
+These signals were then used to decide how virtual muscles in the model would enact and, additionally, the subsequent development that would be delivered in the entire virtual apparition arm.
 The development anticipated in the ghost arm was then transmitted to the mechanical prosthesis continuously.
-Out of the blue, this empowered the amputee to control the prosthetic arm as a characteristic expansion of the own body.
+Out of the blue, this empowered the amputee to control the prosthetic arm as a characteristic expansion of the body.

 Scientists predicted that through this technology, the amputee did not need to reproduce a specific pre-defined EMG pattern, as required for machine learning.

-Rather, the amputee just expected to envision moving their very own phantom arm and such movement was precisely caught and performed by the prosthetic arm.
-This accomplishment may have significant clinical advantages as it might add to a more prominent feeling of responsibility for substitution body part and to a more noteworthy reception of cutting-edge automated prostheses in day by day lives.
+Rather, the amputee just expected to envision moving their very own phantom arm, and such movement was precisely caught and performed by the prosthetic arm.
+This accomplishment may have significant clinical advantages as it might add to a more prominent feeling of responsibility for substitution body parts and to a more noteworthy reception of cutting-edge automated prostheses in day-by-day lives.

-The experimentation of this new methodology was led on three physically fit subjects and on one transradial amputee who showed the capacity of playing out a huge collection of movements that would test with cutting-edge techniques.
+The experimentation of this new methodology was led on three physically fit subjects and on one trans-radial amputee who showed the capacity to play out a huge collection of movements that would test with cutting-edge techniques.
 After this underlying experimentation, the creators are wanting to lead a clinical report including countless.

-The study is published in the Journal of Neural Engineering.
+The study was published in the Journal of Neural Engineering.